Naïma Moreira-Laliberté

 Naïma Moreira-Laliberté (born October 30, 1996) is a Canadian Equestrian Team athlete in dressage.
 She was the reigning Pan American Games champion in team dressage, when she won gold in 2019 in Lima with Jill Irving, Tina Irwin, and Lindsay Kellock.
 In November 2024, she won the Grand Prix Freestyle at the Royal Agricultural Winter Fair, scoring 75.745%.

 Moreira-Laliberté was born in Montreal and grew up in Outremont, Quebec.
 She is the daughter of Canadian businessman Guy Laliberté.

+She competed for Canada at the 2024 Summer Olympics, the 2019 Pan American Games, and the 2023 Pan American Games.